 Kristen Becker and Corrina Peipon are both independent arts strategists with over 20 years of experience in artists’ studios, museums, and commercial galleries.
-They will share their insider knowledge on how artists can best approach relationships with curators and gallery owners.
+They met virtually on April 8, to share their insider knowledge on how artists can best approach relationships with curators and gallery owners.

-During this candid conversation, Becker and Peipon will address general background on how and why individuals typically enter into commercial and non-profit arts roles, the shifting expectations associated with these positions, and how these changes translate directly to the artist experience.
-They will share tangible details on how to enter into and develop these unique and nuanced conversations, from a cold call email to an exhibition opportunity.
-This event is free and open the public.
-The event will be live closed captioned, if any accessibility accommodations are needed please email firstname.lastname@example.org.
+During this candid conversation, Becker and Peipon addressed general background on how and why individuals typically enter into commercial and non-profit arts roles, the shifting expectations associated with these positions, and how these changes translate directly to the artist experience.
+They shared tangible details on how to enter into and develop these unique and nuanced conversations, from a cold call email to an exhibition opportunity.
+This event was free and open the public.

 Kristen Becker is the Founder of KB Art Strategies, a consultancy providing concrete support to a global network of artists, galleries, non-profits, and arts organizations looking to expand the visibility of their projects and connect with their community.
 Prior to starting her own business, Kristen spent over 5 years at Marianne Boesky Gallery as the Director of Museum Engagement, a role she created that focused on long-term cultivation and strategic development.
 She spent seven years as Director at Luhring Augustine and has worked at L&M Arts, SLP Art Culture Commerce, and Gorney Bravin + Lee.